-Open all year-round, Ginsberg invites creatives on their own artistic journeys to replenish their skillset and ignite their imagination in a nurturing environment she has crafted herself.
+Open from February to November, Ginsberg invites creatives on their own artistic journeys to replenish their skillset and ignite their imagination in a nurturing environment she has crafted herself.

 The Moulin de Gréoux was once a working olive mill producing oil from the renowned Maussane olives.
 This local delicacy forms the basis of many Provençal dishes and we delight in the succulent array of local olive oils, tapenades, and artisanal products, contributing to the sublime Mediterranean food experience to be enjoyed at the residency.

 Today, in a Provençal backdrop of traditional gastronomy and a long-celebrated tapestry of art and culture, residents will be nourished from dawn until dusk, create en plein air, and explore a region steeped in a rich history of art, music, poetry and literature.

 Creatives will have the opportunity to explore the region, learn the native tongue and try their hand at traditional Provençal cooking with local invited chefs from the region.
 They will engage with fellow creatives and an international community of artists, artisans, and creative thinkers.

 By bright sunny day, moonlight or candlelight, creatives will feast on home cooked fare and Mediterranean delicacies.
 Picnic on local produce, artisan baguettes and scrumptious pastries, charcuterie boards of herb-crusted saucisson in the sun-kissed meadows of Provence.